-More than that, he currently sits third in the list of most assists by a defender in the Premier League with 45 to his name, just nine behind the leader, who also happens to be his teammate, Andy Robertson - who boasts 54.
+More than that, he currently sits third in the list of most assists by a defender in the Premier League with just nine behind the leader, who also happens to be his teammate, Andy Robertson - who boasts 54.

 In the brilliant book Red on Red which delves into the history of United and Liverpool's fierce rivalry, it is revealed that Sir Alex Ferguson once tried to sign the Liverpool hero.

 Ferguson is of course the most successful manager in Premier League history, and even though he publicly stated that his main goal in football was to "knock Liverpool off their perch", the Scotland native could still appreciate talent when he saw it.